TACC/tacc-containers/README.md

 * [MPIPoolExecutor](https://mpi4py.readthedocs.io/en/stable/mpi4py.futures.html#mpipoolexecutor) fails on `*ib` - please submit a pull request if you find a solution
   * Still true with mvapich 2.3.1 in release 0.0.3
 * `*psm2` containers cannot run locally
+* The `tacc-centos7-ppc64le-mvapich2.3-ib` container is not compatible with Longhorn's default spectrum MPI and only works with the `mvapich2-gdr` module.
 * Running with `MV2_ENABLE_AFFINITY=0` in your environment is sometimes required for some code if it fails and you see the following warning <blockquote>
 ```
 Warning: Process to core binding is enabled and OMP_NUM_THREADS is set to non-zero (1) value